 The DEA Diversion Control Officers may come for a site visit before granting your DEA license.
 They may also make unannounced inspections at any time to any registration holder or applicant.
-Whether an inspection is scheduled or unannounced, the University requires the DEA Registrant and authorized users to notify EHS immediately.
+Whether an inspection is scheduled or unannounced, the University requires the DEA Registrant and authorized users to notify institutional representatives, including TeACS and EHS.